mage2pro/vantiv/README.md

 This extension integrates a Magento 2 based webstore with the [Vantiv](https://www.vantiv.com) payment service).

-## How to buy
-The extension is not released yet, so there is no way to buy it just now.
-The extension will be released when I will want so.

 ## How to install
 ### 1. Free installation service
 Just order my [free installation service](https://mage2.pro/t/3585).